How No-code can Help Pay Down Technical Debt🔗

 Lastly, technical debt increases the total cost of ownership over the lifetime of a product.
 The slow down in iterations during product development, increased need for testing and rework, and higher frequency of complaints and support tickets all contribute to a spike in the total cost of ownership.

 3 - How can no-code help with technical debt?🔗

-Eliminating the technical debt altogether is neither easy nor feasible considering the amount of resources such an ambitious attempt would require.
+Completely eliminating technical debt is neither easy nor feasible considering the amount of resources such an ambitious attempt would require.
 Every change in code creates debt.
 Therefore, the more realistic approach would be to try to contain technical debt and have a plan in place regarding how it will be paid down.

 The focus should be on the simplification of processes, getting rid of redundant software and investing in high-impact measures.
-The no-code platforms do just that.
+No-code platforms do just that.
 Their level of abstraction reduces system complexity to a level that is easier to manage.
-In addition to the level of abstraction intrinsic to no-code platforms, these tools can actively help deal with the shadow IT arising from hundreds of different apps being used in an organization at any time.
-After conducting a triage and deciding which apps stay and which need to go, citizen developers can leverage no-code tools to replace the purged apps with ones that are much better in terms of security, integrations and scalability.
+In addition to the high level of abstraction built into them, these tools can actively help deal with the shadow IT arising from hundreds of different apps being used in an organization at any time.
+After conducting a triage and deciding which apps get to stay and which need to go, citizen developers can leverage no-code tools to replace the purged apps with ones that are much better in terms of security, integrations and scalability.

 There is one caveat, though.
 Dealing with technical debt is not something that can be undertaken on a whim - there needs to be a long-term strategy and the IT department should oversee the whole process.
 Without the IT oversight, integration of no-code tools will add to the shadow IT problem instead of curing it.
 The IT giving its sanction to the no-code platforms that will be used and making periodic interventions to pay down any resulting technical debt would be the ideal case.